Miscarriage risk is strongly linked to maternal age and pregnancy history

 Findings from a new Norwegian study point to common risk factors for pregnancy complications and miscarriage.

-The risk of miscarriage increases with maternal age, has a strong recurrence risk, and is increased after some pregnancy complications, a new study published in BMJ shows.
-These findings indicate that there may be common risk factors for both pregnancy complications and miscarriage, says researcher Maria C. Magnus at the Center for Fertility and Health, and first author of the study.
+The risk of miscarriage increases with maternal age, has a strong recurrence risk and is increased after some pregnancy complications, a new study published in BMJ shows.
+"These findings indicate that there may be common risk factors for both pregnancy complications and miscarriage," says researcher Maria C. Magnus at the Centre for Fertility and Health, and first author of the study.

-A group of researchers at the Center for Fertility and Health at the Norwegian Institute of Public Health used the national health registers to estimate the risk of miscarriage among Norwegian women and to assess the connection with age and pregnancy history.
+A group of researchers at the Centre for Fertility and Health at the Norwegian Institute of Public Health used the national health registries to estimate the risk of miscarriage among Norwegian women and to assess the connection with age and pregnancy history.
 They identified all pregnancies in Norway between 2009 and 2013 using the Medical Birth Registry of Norway, the Norwegian Patient Registry and the Norwegian Registry of Pregnancy Termination.
 This made it possible to study the risk of miscarriage related to age and previous pregnancy complications from all registered pregnancies in Norway.

-– This is a descriptive study and we can therefore conclude about causal relationships, says Magnus.
-The study also did not capture spontaneous abortions that did not result in contact with the specialist health service.
+"This is a descriptive study and we cannot therefore conclude about causal relationships," says Magnus.
+The study also did not include miscarriages that did not result in contact with the specialist health service.

-– We hope that further research into underlying causes of problems in pregnancy can help us explain the relationship between pregnancy complications and miscarriage, says Magnus.
+"We hope that further research into underlying causes of problems in pregnancy can help us explain the relationship between pregnancy complications and miscarriage," says Magnus.

 Link to the article in BMJ: Role of maternal age and pregnancy history in risk of miscarriage: prospective register based study.